doonce/Meowth/README.md

 10. Replace the "master" value in config.json with your user ID from discord.

+11. Go back to your Discord application page and copy the Client ID.

-11. Go to the following link, replacing <CLIENT_ID> with the Client ID you copied.
+12. Go to the following link, replacing <CLIENT_ID> with the Client ID you copied.
 `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot&permissions=268822608`

-12. Select the server you want to add Meowth to and complete the prompts.
+13. Select the server you want to add Meowth to and complete the prompts.
 If you get to an empty screen and didn't get to see the Google new reCaptcha tickbox, disable your adblocker.

-13. Run the launcher from the command prompt or terminal window:
+14. Run the launcher from the command prompt or terminal window:

 Linux:
 ```bash